Far Cry 6: Plot

-After uniting the anti-Castillo forces under Libertad, Dani learns that Antón is holding Clara at his private island's villa, under the pretence of a parley.
+After uniting the anti-Castillo forces under the flag of Libertad, Dani learns that Antón is holding Clara at his private island's villa, under the pretense of a parley.
 When Dani confronts him, he and Diego reveal that Antón has been suffering from leukemia for 13 years, and the Viviro treatment stopped working 6 months earlier.
 Impressed by Dani's feats, and wishing that Diego has a protector for when he dies, Antón demands that Dani become his general in exchange for Clara's life.
 Juan attempts to assassinate Antón but opts to shoot Diego instead, though Dani knocks him out of the way.
 In reaction to the shooting, Antón kills Clara and escapes with Diego to Esperanza.
-Backed by the anti-Castillo forces, Dani enters Antón's presidential palace alone and confronts him in his office.
+Using Anton's private island as a staging ground, Dani leads an amphibious assault of Esperanza, with the backing of the newly united Libertad.
+While Libertad guerillas push the FND out of Esperanza, Dani enters Antón's presidential palace alone and confronts him in his office.
 Dani promises to protect Diego, but Antón, believing that Diego would instead be tortured as he had been after his father's toppling, fatally shoots Diego before committing suicide.
 The resistance forces unite with Dani and witness the Castillo corpses.
 They unanimously declare Dani the new leader of Yara, but Dani refuses the leadership, turning it over to them.
 After burying Clara, Dani and Juan wage war against Castillo's surviving loyalists.

 An alternate ending occurs if Dani sails away from Yara before confronting Castillo.
 Dani will be shown three months later relaxing on a beach in Miami, with a news broadcast detailing how Castillo has consolidated his hold over Yara by crushing rebel forces and executing Clara.